byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Pro-Biotic Eco-Enzyme are therapeutic *soul food* for the micro-biome, Soil to Soul.**

 Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. ***Lactic acid - this molecule occurs in almost every living organism and it plays an essential role in the anaerobic energy metabolism of billions of life forms.*** These valuable micro-organisms are used in numerous areas, especially food industry and medicine.
-LAB produce a wide range of compounds for food upgrading.
-Moreover, LAB can find special applications like generation of bio-energy not affecting the surrounding environment.
+LAB can also produce a wide range of compounds for special applications like generation of bio-energy not affecting the surrounding environment.

 **Re-Act To The Environ-Mental Realities**

-**Lifestyles For Change.
-Eco-Enzyme is an ecologically responsible solution,** perfect for those living in urban or rural environments, as a way to use their fresh fruit and vegetable remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the environment as a gift of thanks, pro-biotic water for Mother Earth.
+**Lifestyles For Change, bringing life to style.
+Eco-Enzyme is an ecologically responsible solution,** perfect for those living in urban or rural environments, as a way to use their fresh fruit and vegetable remnants as a **nutrient rich pro-biotic water and soil amendment.** Use in the garden, plant pots or the local environment as a gift of thanks, pro-biotic water for Mother Earth.
 No traditional 'garden' is required.
 Be creative, whats around ...

-**Fermenting fresh organic kitchen matter can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, while saving the environment by creating a beneficial, symbiotic substance to combat the negative use of toxic chemicals and pollutants.**
+**Fermenting fresh organic kitchen matter can reduce 70% of the total waste production and reduce the bad gases produced during organic decomposition, all while saving the environment by creating a beneficial, symbiotic substance to combat the negative use of toxic chemicals and pollutants.**

 ![bottle glass](./enzymeImages/proBioticEcoEnzymeGlass.jpg)